-Wood treatment and finishing products commonly used in woodworking shops can also lead to health issues.
+Wood treatment and finishing products commonly used in a woodworking shop can also lead to health issues.

-Wood finishing products such as oil-based stains, varnishes, and shellacs emit fumes that contain harmful volatile organic compounds (VOCs) that can degrade indoor air quality and negatively impact human health.
+Wood finishing products such as oil-based stains, varnishes, and shellacs emit fumes that contain harmful volatile organic compounds (VOCs) that can degrade the quality of air in the shop and negatively impact human health.
 Breathing issues, nausea, dizziness, eye and throat irritation, and headaches are all potential symptoms of exposure to the VOCs in the fumes when using these products.
 Long-term exposure to these products’ toxic fumes can also result in wood stain poisoning with symptoms that include a burning sensation, blurred vision, and collapse, and cancer in more serious cases.

 If you’re concerned about exposure to toxic fumes from wood treatment and finishing products in your woodshop, consider Aeroex’s line of IRIS air purification systems.
 As in the case of toxic fumes from wood processing, IRIS purification systems utilize activated carbon filters for ambient air cleaning to remove toxic fumes and improve indoor air quality in your workshop.
 Get a quote for an IRIS air purification system today!

-Air Filter Systems for Toxic Oil Fumes in Woodshop
+Air filtration system for Toxic Oil Fumes in Woodshop

 As you can see above, there are a myriad of ways in which exposure to toxic fumes can occur in the woodworking industry.
 Long-term exposure and improper precautions to fumes from wood processing, wood smoke, and wood treatment and finishing products can negatively impact the health of you and your shop personnel.